-- In rare situations, a process might ignore the SIGTERM signal. - This is usually unintentional behavior. - Use the -K switch of the kill command to send a "superkill" signal to the process. - This should be used as a last resort. - From the man pages, "The process is ended with a nonretryable ABEND"
+- In rare situations, a process might ignore the SIGTERM signal. - This is usually unintentional application behavior (a bug). - Use the -K switch of the kill command to send a "superkill" signal to the process. - This should be used as a last resort. - From the man pages, "The process is ended with a nonretryable ABEND"